yext/answers-search-ui/README.md

   useForm: 'true',
   // Optional, the input element used for searching and wires up the keyboard interaction
   inputEl: '.js-yext-query',
-  // Optional, options to pass to the geolocation api.
+  // Optional, options to pass to the geolocation api, which is used to fetch the user's current location.
   // https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions
   geolocationOptions: {
     // Optional, whether to improve accuracy at the cost of response time and/or power consumption, defaults to false.
     enableHighAccuracy: false,
-    // Optional, the maximum amount of time (in ms) a geolocation call is allowed to take before defaulting, defaults to 1000ms.
+    // Optional, the maximum amount of time (in ms) a geolocation call is allowed to take before defaulting, defaults to 1 second.
     timeout: 1000,
-    // Optional, the maximum amount of time (in ms) to cache a geolocation call, defaults to 300000ms (5 minutes).
+    // Optional, the maximum amount of time (in ms) to cache a geolocation call, defaults to 5 minutes.
     maximumAge: 300000,
   },
-  // Optional, options for the alert given when geolocation defaults.
+  // Optional, options for an alert when the geolocation call fails.
   geolocationTimeoutAlert: {
     // Optional, whether to display a window.alert() on the page, defaults to false.
     enabled: false,